-Mycorrhizae fungi also can act as a pH buffer, allowing plants to recieve nutrients such as phopshate ions and iron that they could otherwise not obtain due to pH-related nutrient lockout.
-This is common in very acidic or very basic pH soils.
+Mycorrhizae fungi also can act as a pH buffer, allowing plants to receive nutrients such as phosphate ions and iron that they could otherwise not obtain due to pH-related nutrient lockout.
+This is common in very acidic or fundamental pH soils.

-Mycorrhizal fungi assist in the creation of powerful enzymes that unlock immobilized nutrients such as phosphorus, iron, nitrogen and calcium from material sources in the soil.
+Mycorrhizal fungi help create powerful enzymes that unlock immobilized nutrients such as phosphorus, iron, nitrogen, and calcium from material sources in the soil.

 How to Increase Mycorrhizal Fungi in 4 Steps